 One of the key differences between part-timers and casuals is leave entitlements.

-Dahanayake explains that part-time workers become entitled to four weeks’ annual leave after 12 months’ continuous service with their employer – and a ‘week’ is based on what an ordinary working week is for them.
+Kimpton explains that part-time workers become entitled to four weeks’ annual leave after each period of 12 months’ continuous service with their employer – and a ‘week’ is based on what an ordinary working week is for them.

-“Casuals, on the other hand, are typically paid holiday pay at a rate of 8% of their gross earnings,” says Dahanayake.
-“This must be a separate identifiable component of their remuneration.
-This is on the basis that casual work is so intermittent or irregular that it is impracticable for the employer to provide the worker with four weeks’ annual leave.”
+“However, casuals are typically paid holiday pay at a rate of 8% of their gross earnings,” says Kimpton.
+“This must be a separate and identifiable component of their wages.
+The reason for this arrangement is because casual work is so intermittent or irregular that it is usually impracticable for the employer to provide the employee with four weeks’ annual leave.”

 “If mediation is also unsuccessful, the employee could bring a claim for unjustified dismissal before the Employment Relations Authority.”